kitajchuk/popsiclepropaganda/README.md

 ## From source

 When running from source make sure your `cardano-wallet` server is using port `8090`.
+Run your `cardano-node` and `cardano-wallet`.
+Then you can start the nodejs app.

 - `cd app && yarn start`